 Visionary people in a small New England town fixed up an old run-down church and turned it into a dynamic regional performing arts center.

+The town of New Salem was settled in 1737 by English colonists and later incorporated in 1753.
 In the early years of the American Republic, religious worship and civic activities took place in the same building – dubbed a “meeting house.”
-New Salem’s first meeting house was built by early settlers, but as the town grew, it became inadequate.
+New Salem’s first meeting house was built by early settlers, but as the town grew, so did its needs.

-Alterations and renovations to the meeting house occurred over time.
-The most dramatic alteration took place in 1837, when the building, which faced north, was lifted up and rotated one-quarter to the east, while there were architectural changes associated with the Greek Revival style and changing theological concepts.
+Alterations and renovations to the meeting house occurred over time, but the most dramatic change took place in 1837, when the north-facing building was lifted and rotated one-quarter to the east.
+There were also architectural changes associated with the Greek Revival style and changing theological concepts.
 The new east entrances, flanked by pilasters, included a portico supported by pillars.
-A belfry, bell and steeps were added, and the interior was remodeled, too.
+A belfry, bell and steeps were added, and the interior was remodeled.

 Though the deed retained the name “Congregational Society,” the group’s few members, in reality the owners of the building, were Unitarians, and their annual reunions continued on and off through 1984.
 They managed to maintain the building over the decades – but barely so.